NoelleMostert/M220P_MongoDB/README.md

 The course README is thorough however some small tips from the below may assist future students with the setup of the environment, these are bolded.

+### The only files to alter
+- several files in this project should not be altered so as to prevent breaking changes
+- mflix/db.py and dotini_windows will require changes

 ### Setting up virtualenv for the project
 - download the handout provided in Chapter 0
 - extract to a directory of your choosing naming the folder mflix-python